geneskit/run-buddy/README.md

 # Run Buddy Inc.

-## This repository is the walk-through project for HTML, CSS and Git
+## This repository is the walk-through project for HTML, CSS and Git [ Module 1 ] and Advanced CSS [ Module 2 ]

 ### Purpose
 A website that offers fitness training services.